 - Micropipettes have to be calibrated to deliver the correct volume required by the assay and must be submitted to regular decontamination (household alcohol, 10% solution of bleach, hospital grade disinfectants) of those parts that could accidentally come in contact with the sample.
 They should also be regularly maintained in order to show a precision of 1% and a trueness of +/-2%.
 Decontamination of spills or residues of kit components should also be carried out regularly. - The ELISA incubator has to be set at +37°C (tolerance of +/-0.5°C) and regularly checked to ensure the correct temperature is maintained.
-Both dry incubators and water baths are suitable for the incubations, provided that the instrument is validated for the incubation of ELISA tests. - The ELISA washer is extremely important to the overall performances of the assay.
-The washer must be carefully validated and correctly optimised using the kit controls and reference panels, before using the kit for routine laboratory tests.
-Usually 4-5 washing cycles (aspiration + dispensation of 350ul/well of washing solution = 1 cycle) are sufficient to ensure that the assay performs as expected.
-A soaking time of 20-30 seconds between cycles is suggested.
-In order to set correctly their number, it is recommended to run an assay with the kit controls and well characterized negative and positive reference samples, and check to match the values reported below in the section "Internal Quality Control".
-Regular calibration of the volumes delivered by, and maintenance (decontamination and cleaning of needles) of the washer has to be carried out according to the instructions of the manufacturer. - 4.
-Incubation times have a tolerance of ±5%. - 5.
-The ELISA microplate reader has to be equipped with a reading filter of 450nm and with a second filter (620-630nm, strongly recommended) for blanking purposes.
+Both dry incubators and water baths are suitable for the incubations, provided that the instrument is validated for the incubation of ELISA tests. - 3.
+The ELISA washer is extremely important to the overall performances of the assay.
+The washer must be carefully validated in advance, checked for the delivery of the right dispensation volume and regularly submitted to maintenance according to the manufacturer's instructions for use.
+In particular the washer, at the end of the daily workload, has to be extensively cleaned out of salts with deionized water.
+Before use, the washer has to be extensively primed with the diluted Washing Solution.

+The instrument weekly has to be submitted to decontamination according to its manual (NaOH 0.1 M decontamination suggested).

+5 washing cycles (aspiration + dispensation of 350ul/well of washing solution + 20 sec soaking = 1 cycle) are sufficient to ensure the assay with the declared performances.
+If soaking is not possible add one more cycle of washing.

+An incorrect washing cycle or salt-blocked needles are the major cause of false positive reactions.

+- 4. Incubation times have a tolerance of ±5%. - 5.
+The ELISA microplate reader has to be equipped with a reading filter of 450nm and with a second filter of 620-630nm, mandatory for blanking purposes.
 Its standard performances should be (a) bandwidth ≤ 10 nm; (b) absorbance range from 0 to ≥ 2.0; (c) linearity to ≥ 2.0; repeatability ≥ 1%.
 Blanking is carried out on the well identified in the section "Assay Procedure".
+The optical

-The optical system of the reader has to be calibrated regularly to ensure that the correct optical density is measured.
+- system of the reader has to be calibrated regularly to ensure that the correct optical density is measured.
 It should be regularly maintained according to the manufacturer 's instructions. - 6.
 When using an ELISA automated work station, all critical steps (dispensation, incubation, washing, reading, data handling) have to be carefully set, calibrated, controlled and regularly serviced in order to match the values reported in the section "Internal Quality Control".
 The assay protocol has to be installed in the operating system of the unit and validated as for the washer and the reader.
 In addition, the liquid handling part of the station (dispensation and washing) has to be validated and correctly set.
 Particular attention must be paid to avoid carry over by the needles used for dispensing and for washing.
 This must be studied and controlled to minimize the possibility of contamination of adjacent wells.
-The use of ELISA automated work stations is recommended when the number of samples to be tested exceed 20-30 units per run.

-7. Dia.Pro's customer service offers support to the user in the setting and checking of instruments used in combination with the kit, in order to assure compliance with the requirements described.
+The use of ELISA automated work stations is recommended when the number of samples to be tested exceed 20-30 units per run. - 7.
+Dia.Pro's customer service offers support to the user in the setting and checking of instruments used in combination with the kit, in order to assure compliance with the requirements described.
 Support is also provided for the installation of new instruments to be used with the kit.